 This project is made possible through the partnership of WATER CHARITY and the NATIONAL PEACE CORPS ASSOCIATION.

 This initiative has been completed!
-Read about the #Conclusion & watch the video by clicking the link, or scroll down.
+Read about the #Conclusion by scrolling down & watch the video by clicking the link.

 Much of the Ba District is rural.
 There are over 56,000 people in the District.
 Being a rural district in Fiji, much of the work in the area consists of sugar cane, and most working members of the families will be found working in the sugar cane industry.